0xKona/listok-prototype/README.md

-# Portfolio Project
+# Typescript ReactJS running from Express Server

-Portfolio website created using React, Typescript and Express
+React environment for new projects created using React, Typescript and Express